bcaton85/watchfor/README.md

 ### Description

-Cli tool for running arbitrary bash commands when there is a change in the file system.
+Cli tool for running arbitrary bash commands when notified of a change in the file system.

 ### Usage